Supporting LGBTQ+ & Gender-Diverse Youth

 National SOGIE Center

 The National SOGIE Center is a collaborative led by The Institute for Innovation and Implementation at the University of Maryland’s School of Social Work.
-It comprises multiple organizations that work to improve the lives of children and youth with diverse sexual orientation, gender identity, and expression (SOGIE) involved in systems of care.
+It comprises multiple organizations that work to improve the lives of children and youth with diverse sexual orientations, gender identities, and expressions (SOGIE) involved in systems of care.
 Visit their centralized site to access resources on providing culturally responsive care to children, youth, young adults, and their families across systems, including child welfare, juvenile justice, mental health (including school mental health), substance use systems, and housing and homelessness.
 Areas of focus include:

 PFLAG

 Founded in 1973, PFLAG is the first and largest organization dedicated to supporting, educating, and advocating for LGBTQ+ people and their families.
-PFLAG is a community of more than 250,000 members and supporters working to create a caring, just, and affirming world for LGBTQ+ people and those who love them.
-Access publications, news, and on-demand videos in PFLAG’s four priority areas:
+PFLAG is a community of over 250,000 members and supporters working to create a caring, just, and affirming world for LGBTQ+ people and those who love them.
+Browse PFLAG resources, including:

 The Trevor Project

 The Trevor Project is the world’s largest suicide prevention and crisis intervention organization for LGBTQ (lesbian, gay, bisexual, transgender, queer, and questioning) young people.
-Their topics of focus for resources and support include:
+Topics of focus for resources and support include:

 Another great resource from The Trevor Project is their annual National Survey on LGBTQ Youth Mental Health, which sheds light on many challenges by capturing the experiences of nearly 35,000 LGBTQ youth ages 13–24 across the United States.
 View the 2021 survey results online here.